aurbac/codedeploy-codepipeline-with-laravel/README.md

 5.7\.
 On the **Review** page, in Role name type `CodeDeployServiceRole` and then choose **Create role**.

-## 6. Create a AWS CodeDeploy application
+## 6. Create an AWS CodeDeploy application

 6.1\.
 Open the AWS CodeDeploy console at https://console.aws.amazon.com/codedeploy/.